Reading the Song Charts

 Time Signature: Included at the start of each song.
 This gives you a general idea of the timing of the song in terms of beats per bar, e.g., 3/4, 4/4, 2/2, 2/4, 6/8 etc.

-Key Signature is not always stated.
-This tells you whether the song is in a major or minor key.
+Key Signature: This tells you whether the song is in a major or minor key.
 Most songs generally start and finish with their key signature, although there are some exceptions.
-On all song pages on this site, you will always find a key signature stated in 'Song Details' at the top of each page as well as the song charts.
+On all song pages on this site, you will always find a key signature stated in the 'Song Details' at the top of each page.

 The Capo